Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 Landlord lenders and hard money lenders typically lend based on the property itself, the collateral, rather than on you as the borrower.
 The good news is they usually don’t care where your down payment comes from, as long as it’s not from them.

 The bad news?
 They’ll lend at a lower LTV (loan-to-value ratio), which means they require a larger down payment.
+At least you won’t have to pay private mortgage insurance (PMI) though.

 By using a landlord lender or other collateral-based lender, you can borrow the down payment from elsewhere.
 Friends, family, credit cards, personal loans, the seller, your retirement account; wherever you want.

-Some investors take out a personal loan to cover the down payment several months in advance, then borrow the purchase-rehab or landlord loan from a portfolio lender like Visio whenever they find a good deal.
+Some investors take out a personal loan to cover the down payment several months in advance, then borrow the purchase-rehab or landlord loan from a private lender like Visio whenever they find a good deal.
 The money for the down payment is already waiting and ready in their checking account.

-7. Partners
+9. Partners

 We’ve mentioned friends and family several times now as possible sources of money for your down payment.
 But who says lending you money is the only option?